port-labs/port-docs/docs/self-service-actions/Advanced Form Configurations/index.md

   </TabItem>
 </Tabs>

-## Example: Create an action to deploy a running service to a cluster
+## Example: create an action to deploy a running service to a cluster

 In this example, we will create an action that lets the user select a cluster and a namespace in that cluster.
 The user will also be able to select a service that is already running in the cluster.
 The action will then deploy the selected service to the selected namespace in the cluster.
 The user will only be able to select a service that is linked to his team.